 63. What is fluid dynamics?

-The pressure exerted by a liquid in motion depends on nature of flow itself.
-Progressive decrease in fluid pressure occurs as fluid flows through tube due to resistance.
+The pressure exerted by a liquid in motion depends on the nature of the flow itself.
+A progressive decrease in fluid pressure occurs as fluid flows through the tube due to resistance.

 64. Fluid’s viscosity is directly proportional to what?